thomasnield/oreilly_kotlin_for_data_science/2. Practical Data Modeling for Production with Kotlin/section_iv_practical_applications.md

 ## 6.2 Kotlin for Apache Spark

-To use Apache Spark with a minimal configuration, add the following dependency to your `pom.xml`.
+To use Apache Spark with Kotlin, add the following dependency to your `pom.xml`.

 ```xml
 <dependency>